-Termination events applicable to the fund may occur upon a decline in the fund's net assets below a specified threshold over a certain period of time.
-Termination events applicable to counterparties may occur upon a decline in the counterparty's long-term and short-term credit ratings below a specified level.
+With respect to ISDA Master Agreements, termination events applicable to the fund may occur upon a decline in the fund's net assets below a specified threshold over a certain period of time.
+Termination events applicable to counterparties may occur upon a decline in the counterparty's long-term or short-term credit ratings below a specified level.
 In each case, upon occurrence, the other party may elect to terminate early and cause settlement of all derivative and foreign exchange contracts outstanding, including the payment of any losses and costs resulting from such early termination, as reasonably determined by the terminating party.
 Any decision by one or more of the fund's counterparties to elect early termination could impact the fund's future derivative activity.

-At the close of the reporting period, the fund did not have a net liability position on open derivative contracts subject to the Master Agreements.
+At the close of the reporting period, the fund had a net liability position of \$907,561 on open derivative contracts subject to the Master Agreements.
+Collateral pledged by the fund at period end for these agreements totaled \$625,769 and may include amounts related to unsettled agreements.